Skip to main content

 Intermediate

-Once initial blood work and clinical presentation suggest the possibility of deficiency, the diagnostic process moves into a more definitive phase involving stimulation testing.
+Once initial blood work and clinical presentation suggest the possibility of adult growth hormone deficiency, the diagnostic process moves into a more definitive phase involving stimulation testing.
 This is the gold standard for confirming GHD.
 The principle behind these tests is straightforward ∞ if the pituitary gland is healthy, directly stimulating it should provoke a robust release of growth hormone.

 In an individual with GHD, this response will be blunted or absent.
-The (ITT) has historically been considered the most reliable stimulation test.
+The insulin tolerance test (ITT) has historically been considered the most reliable stimulation test.
 It involves administering a dose of insulin to induce a state of controlled hypoglycemia (low blood sugar).
 This physiological stress is a powerful natural stimulus for GH secretion.

 Clinicians will draw blood samples at timed intervals to measure the peak GH response.
 A failure to reach a specific peak GH concentration, typically below 3-5 µg/L, confirms the diagnosis of GHD.